Talks with Rena Jones

 RJ: I love it all.
 I have played in many many acoustic bands and still plan on playing in them but I love what electronic music has to offer.
 I feel like electronic music opens many doors that can't be achieved with real instruments.
 On the other hand I also feel like there are limitations with electronic music as well and therefore I love to blend the real instruments with the electronics to keep that balance.

 AV: You have a new CD out called Driftwood on the Native State Records label.
 How does a project like this begin for you and how do you know when you are ready to seriously approach doing a new CD?

 RJ: I feel like everything clicks and you have a clear vision for what you want to express.
 When I started Driftwood it was like there was a light bulb that went off.
 I heard so much music that summer that inspired me and there were so many beautiful experiences that had happened to me that I just felt that I knew what I wanted to say.

-I do believe that you do have to be both a computer geek and a composer to write music this way.
-The amount of programming and advanced level use of synthesis does utilize the left brain more.
 However, in order to keep a nice balance of musicality and melody you have to be able to step into the right side of the brain and allow yourself to be lost in the music as well.

 AV: What kind of music will the listener find on your Driftwood CD?

 RJ: Well, it's hard to say.
 I mix a lot of different styles of electronic music.
 I mix a bit of glitch, IDM, broken beat, down-tempo with melody as the front.
 In all honesty when I wrote Driftwood I had no preconceived ideas of what genre my record would fall into.